eetann/dotfiles/README.md

 acc config default-task-choice all acc config default-template cpp
 ```

+# for autohotkey
+To use `likevim.ahk` , you need to regist the file at startup.

+1. make shortcut of `likevim.ahk`
+2. etner `Win + r`
+3. enter `shell:startup`, then open a directory for startup
+4. move the shortcut file at the directory

 **Don't sudo the first time you start vim, or delete the viminfo later**